BenChirlinn/tahoe-portfolio/README.md

 Webpack will attempt to in-line any images placed in the `images/url-loader` directory that are small enough (< 8kb).
 All such images will be built to the `images` directory with a hash before their name.

-These images incluide those that are small and fundamental to the application's appearance (icons, textures, logos, etc).
+These images include those that are small and fundamental to the application's appearance (icons, textures, logos, etc).

 I expect that a `projects` subdirectory will likely be added here soon for more project-specific images like galleries and screen shots.

-NB: If an SVG is loaded via the URL loader I don't believe there's a way to then also inline that SVG in the HTML (as required for path/fill animation etc).
+NB: If an SVG is loaded via the URL loader I don't believe there's a way to then also in-line that SVG in the HTML (as required for path/fill animation etc).

 ### File Loader Images

 Images placed here will be copied directly into the `images` directory untouched.
-This is limited to images that are referenced in code dynically, meta tags, or used by other plug-ins (such as favicons).
+This is limited to images that are referenced in code dynamically, meta tags, or used by other plug-ins (such as favicons).
 Any place a file path is dynamically generated, I decided it was easiest to simply point to the image here.

 These images are subdivided as follows: